 If you are not sure if you are an Arizona resident for state income tax purposes, we may be able to help.
 The department has issued a procedure on determining residency status.
 This procedure is ITP 92-1.
-To see this procedure, visit our web site at www.azdor.gov and click on Legal Research and then click on Procedures.

 Residents

 You are a resident of Arizona if your domicile is in Arizona.
 Domicile is the place where you have your permanent home.
 It is where you intend to return if you are living or working temporarily in another state or country.
 If you leave Arizona for a temporary period, you are still an Arizona resident while gone.
 A resident is subject to tax on all income no matter where the resident earns the income.